pinco227/digicreche/TEST.md

         > - clicking on a room opens the room pupils page.
         > - clicking on Edit school opens the school editor.
         > - clicking on Add room opens the room editor.
+        > ### School Pupils :heavy_check_mark:
+        > - clicking on a pupil opens the pupil's activities page.
+        > - clicking on an unassigned pupil opens the pupil's infos page.
+        > - clicking on Add pupil opens the pupil editor.
         > ### Room Pupils :heavy_check_mark:
         > - clicking on a pupil opens the pupil's activities page.
         > - clicking on Edit room opens the room editor.
         > - clicking on Add pupil opens the pupil editor.
         > - clicking + teachers opens the unassigned teachers popover, clicking on a teacher in the list, assigns teacher to room.
 Clicking on red trash beside teacher, opens the confirm dialog and then unassigns teacher.
         > - clicking + Assign pupil opens the unassigned pupils popover, clicking on a pupil in the list, assigns pupil to room.
+        > ### Children (parent) :heavy_check_mark:
+        > - clicking on a pupil opens the pupil's activities page.
         > ### Pupil Activities :heavy_check_mark:
         > - clicking on a photo, opens the image lightbox.
         > - clicking on + opens the add activity form.
 Filling the form and submitting it, adds activity to pupil.